kashifharoon10127/Api-request-method/README.md

 * When we want to create new repo we send data to server and put new repo data and server response we use post method
 * When we searach anything in github , searched data send to server and give me response data avalible or not , if avalible data show , we use post method
 * When we want to create new file in repo or upload a file in repo we use post method
+* In Post Send data in header as well as in body like username or password in body

 3. Put
 * When we want to change  or update full data on server we use put method
 * when we want to change profile data of github like name , image , bio etc we use put method .